heena-manglani/neuropsyentist/docs/_build/html/_sources/source/XCode.md.txt

 * XQuartz makes it possible to use GUIs.

 ## **Installation**
-To install XQuartz, go to the [XQuartz site](https://www.xquartz.org/), download the .dmg, and add it to applications.
+To install XQuartz, go to the <a href="https://www.xquartz.org/" target="_blank" rel="noreferrer">XQuartz site</a>, download the .dmg, and add it to applications.